aetuul/blind-sqli-dumper/README.md

 -req (required): Path to the .req file used for making the requests<br>
 -target (required): The target URL<br>
 -payload (required): The payload to use with fuzzing values<br>
--length (required): The length of the data you're trying to dump<br>
 -mc (optional): HTTP status code to indicate a successful request<br>
 -fc (optional): HTTP status code to indiace a failed request<br>
 -mb (optioal): Text in the HTTP response body to indicate a successful request<br>